nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       Scaling is  a quick and effective way to maintain excellent oral health and keep your smile sparkling.

+      FAQs

+      1. Will my gums bleed during scaling?

+      Ans: It's common to experience minor bleeding during scaling, especially if your gums are inflamed due .
+However, the dental professional will ensure that the bleeding is minimized and will provide post-procedural instructions to manage any discomfort.

+      2. How often should I get scaling done?

+      Ans: It is generally recommended to get scaling done every six months as part of your regular dental check-ups and cleanings.
+However, the frequency may vary based on your specific oral health needs

+      3. I have heard scaling makes teeth weak is that true?

+      Ans: No, scaling does not weaken the teeth.
+In fact, it helps strengthen them by removing the plaque and tartar that can contribute to decay and gum disease.
+Regular scaling is an important part of maintaining good oral health and keeping your teeth strong.
     imageUrl: img/how-to-stop-tooth-cavity-bleeding-park-meadows-dental-medicine-hat-removebg-preview.png
 ---